 However, judging by the Twitter activity, I’m pretty sure this is a one-man operation.
 New referral programs are not added very frequently, so I rarely go on this site anymore.

 Various travel or personal finance blogs have referral link comment threads where you can post your referral link.
-Unfortunately, these Wordpress commenting systems are not meant for referral links which would benefit from randomizing comments, so usually the last person to post a referral link before the thread is locked wins.
+Unfortunately, these Wordpress commenting systems are not meant for referral links: comments are not randomized, so usually the last person to post a referral link before the thread is locked wins.
 I’ve gotten pretty luckily with a few Doctor Of Credit posts, but many other blogs you follow my have similar threads.

 Reddit has many subreddits dedicated to referral codes, but I’ll only name a few.